The SAVE Act is a Voter Elimination Bill: What to know

 Voting impacts all of our lives in very real ways, and most Americans want all eligible voters to have the freedom to vote.
-They don’t want the results of our elections determined for us by those who will do anything to hold onto power.
+Voters don’t want the results of our elections determined for us by those who will do anything to hold onto power.

-The SAVE America Act was introduced and passed the House in early 2026 and taken up by the Senate in mid-March.
+The SAVE America Act was introduced and passed the House in February 2026 and taken up by the Senate in mid-March.
 In addition to the proof-of-citizenship requirements for voter registration in the original SAVE Act that failed in 2025, this year's bill requires voters to show a photo ID at the polls.
 It also requires all states to run their voter lists through the Department of Homeland Security’s Systematic Alien Verification of Entitlements (SAVE) system to identify voters who may be noncitizens.
 Additional legislation, such as the Make Elections Great Again Act, also requires documentary proof of citizenship to register to vote, among other measures.
 Many state legislatures have similar bills pending, though Connecticut is not one of them at this time, according to a Voting Rights Lab tracker.

 Make no mistake: the SAVE America Act is one of the most brazen attacks on women’s voting rights in the League’s 106-year history.
 By creating a system of deliberate erasure for 69 million women, this bill doesn’t secure our elections; it architects exclusion.
 In a country where only 64% of eligible voters turned out to vote in the last Presidential election, this bill threatens to lock the door on nearly half the nation.